rackerlabs/docs-cloud-files/rst/dev-guide/storage-api-operations/methods/get-show-account-details-and-list-containers-v1-account.rst

 This operation lists the storage containers in your account and sorts them by name.
 You perform the operation against your storage account URL.

 The list is limited to 10,000 containers at a time.
-For information on limiting and navigating the list, see the following section, "Controlling a Large List of Containers".
+For information on limiting and navigating the list, see the following section, :ref:`Controlling a Large List of Containers<controlling-large-list>`..

 Container names are sorted based on a binary comparison, a built-in collating function that compares string data by using SQLite's ``memcmp()`` function, regardless of text encoding.
 For more information, see `Collating Sequences <http://www.sqlite.org/datatype3.html#collation>`__.